 Always feel comfortable

 It doesn’t matter how good something looks on you.
 If it’s not comfortable, it’s not right.
-We often observe that the most stylish people are those who look the most comfortable in their own skin, and in their own outfit.
-There are a range of factors influencing the comfort of casual shirts for men, from weight and fabric, to fit, to colour and pattern.
+We often observe that the most stylish people are those who look the most comfortable in their own outfit.
+There are a range of factors influencing the comfort of casual shirts for men.
+Including weight and fabric, to fit, to colour and pattern.
 If you try something on and it makes you feel comfortable and confident, that’s the one for you.

 Know your ideal fit

-Conversely, regular fit shirts hang a little more loosely while still complimenting your figure, and can be a good option for men who carry a little more muscle or bulk.
+Conversely, regular fit shirts are looser, and can be a good option for men who carry a little more muscle or bulk.

 Relaxed fit shirts don’t follow the contours of the body at all and hang away from the skin.
 They’re often worn by larger men, but can also look great on slimmer guys if worn in the right style.
 In fact, 1990s style relaxed fit suits and shirts have been making a comeback to runways in the recent past.

-Do take note though, that while relaxed and skinny fit shirts can both look great for leisurewear, they’re not a great choice for business casual dress codes.
+While relaxed and skinny fit shirts can both look great for leisurewear, they’re not a great choice for business casuaL.
 So for the office, casual shirts for men are most suitable in slim or regular fit.

 Keep a few different casual shirts on rotation

-Just as with any garment, we’d always recommend keeping a few different options which you can rotate to fit any occasion.
+We’d always recommend keeping a few different options which you can rotate to fit any occasion.
 With that in mind, you don’t have to fret too much about which colour of casual shirt you ought to buy.
 While solid, reliable colours—whites, blues, greys and navies—are great for business casual environments, feel free to liven it up a bit in a more relaxed environment.
-Think of a nice pastel for a summer’s day, a versatile stripe for any season, or a solid red or olive green to stand out a little.
-The great thing about casual shirts for men is the huge range of freedom you have when choosing one for you.
+Think of a nice pastel for a summer’s day or a versatile stripe for any season.
+Even a solid red or olive green to stand out a little.
+The great thing about casual shirts for men is the huge range of freedom you have.

 A final word on buying casual shirts for men

 You can simplify the whole process to avoid the extensive choice being overwhelming.
-Think of your perfect fit, think about what makes you feel both comfortable and confident, and think about where you’ll wear it.
+Think of your perfect fit.
+Then think about makes you feel both comfortable and confident, and think about where you’ll wear it.
 By considering these couple of points when buying your next casual shirts, you won’t go wrong.